An embedding problem of Noetherian rings into the Witt vectors: Introduction

-In \S~\ref{sec5}, we introduce a basic ring denoted $R_{\infty}$ and discuss its basic properties.
+In \S~\ref{sec6}, we introduce a basic ring denoted $R_{\infty}$ and discuss its basic properties.
 Then we introduce the notion of \textit{maximal \'etale extension} with respect to a torsion free ring extension $A \to B$ such that $A$ is normal domain and $B$ is reduced.
-The author thinks that this is a fundamental notion in commutative algebra, though no relevant reference for pure algebraists has been found (Grothendieck's algebraic fundamental group has a connection \cite{GroRay}).
+The author thinks that this is a fundamental notion in commutative algebra, although no relevant reference for pure algebraists has been found (see also \cite{GroRay}).

-In \S~\ref{sec6}, we introduce more rings of mixed characteristic.
+In \S~\ref{sec7}, we introduce more rings of mixed characteristic.
 They are defined to be stable under the $q$-Witt-Frobenius map and these rings turn out to give a partial answer to the problems in the introduction.

-In \S~\ref{sec7}, we establish Main Theorem A and Main Theorem B. Some remarks concerning rings constructed in this article are made for future's research.
+In \S~\ref{sec8}, we establish Main Theorem A and Main Theorem B. Some remarks concerning rings constructed in this article are made for future's research.

-In \S~\ref{sec8}, we establish Main Theorem C, where we construct a certain integral extension of a complete local domain which is semiperfect, but not perfect.
-It is related to the construction of Fontaine rings.
+In \S~\ref{sec9}, we establish Main Theorem C, where we construct a certain integral extension of a complete local domain which is semiperfect, but not perfect.
+Semiperfect algebras appear in the construction of Fontaine rings.